RoyOltmans/garden-mqtt-deamon/README.md

     home/miflora/[MiFlora BLE MAC]/Light [Light in lx]
 ```

+Make a note of the MiFlora mac address, e.g. if you want to integrate these sensors in Home Assistant (see below).

 # Automatic startup garden-mqtt-deamon with systemd
 If all runs fine, you can choose to make the garden-mqtt-deamon tool to run automatically, also after a restart, with systemd.
 First, create a service file.
 ```